1j01/snakeshift/README.md

 npm run dev
 ```

-There is also an experimental level generator written in Go, which can be run with:
+There is also an experimental level generator and terminal version written in Go, which can be run with:
 ```sh
 cd game/go
 go run . --generate >../../game/public/levels/tests/generated-level.json